Women Who Lead: Ania Wysocka is Helping Canadians Manage Anxiety with Rootd

 What piece of advice would you give all women in business?

-My university created an ideal environment for us students to share opinions and have our voices heard, regardless of race, sex, or demographics.
-After graduating, however, I carried my heart on my sleeve into meetings as a young female professional, and encountered many times seeing others being discriminated against, and feeling unempowered myself.
+During university I was fortunate to feel that I was in an environment where us students could share our opinions and have our voices heard, regardless of race, sex or demographics.
+After graduating, I carried my heart on my sleeve into meetings as a young female professional, and instead encountered many times seeing others being discriminated against, and feeling unempowered myself.
 My advice to women in business would be to be prepared to encounter these and other adversities, but also maintain the mindset of knowing that they can and will overcome them.